 Shortly after Jesse’s move to Vancouver Island singer/songwriter Dylan Stone identified Jesse’s depth as a musician and began a collaboration.
 Stone is a restless songwriter who is constantly pursuing new sounds and collaborations.
 An interesting and storied career has led him to share the stage with Alejandro Escovedo, open for Keith Urban at BC’s largest country music festival, play onstage with Robert Randolf & The Family Band, and perform his songs for Lou Reed in Nashville, Tennessee.
 A modern-day troubadour , Dylan has lived and toured across Canada and toured the West Coast extensively.

 Jesse and Dylan’s collaboration grew to include Miriam Sonstenes on fiddle.
 Miriam is a founder of beloved Canadian roots trio The Sweet Lowdown, who have won or been nominated for various awards at the Canadian Folk Music Awards, Western Canadian Music Awards, and Vancouver Island Music Awards.
 She has studied under bluegrass fiddle legend Bobby Hicks and is a tireless student to her muse.
 Jesse’s mandolin and Miriam’s fiddle grace The Unfaithful Servants with sounds both sweet and hard driving.
 Alex Remple on stand-up bass solidifies the group with groove and versatility.
 Alex also performs and tours Canada and Europe with Canadian group West My Friend .

-The Servants have a solid foundation of experience and talent to boast, yet it’s the effort they put in together as a group that moves audiences and attracts their fans.
-They have yet to record an album and have just begun to scratch the surface of their potential.
-The depth and talent of this group are undeniable and the road they travel will be an exciting journey to watch unfold.
+The Servants are pushing forward the limits of traditional music, and have a strong foundation of experience and talent to boast.
+Yet it’s the effort they put in together as a group that moves audiences and attracts their fans.
+The depth and talent of this group are undeniable and the road they travel will be an exciting journey to watch.